oblerion/Kbd_layout_raylib/README.md

 - belgian variant (complete)

 ## Problems
-there are some key can't be use with raylib (éèàç§ ...)
+There are some key can't be use with raylib (éèàç§ ...)